Parkinson's Disease Facts and the Hope of Stem Cell Treatment

 What Is Parkinson's Disease?

 Parkinson's disease affects more men than women, although in my family my grandmother had the disease.
 It generally affects older people over the age of sixty, as it did in my grandmother's case, but younger people may be affected as well.
-Probably the most well known person affected by the disorder in North America is the actor Michael J. Fox.
+Probably the most well known person with the disorder in North America is the actor Michael J. Fox.
 He developed young-onset Parkinson's disease at the age of thirty.

 Although there are several theories to explain why brain cells die in Parkinson's disease, the ultimate cause of the illness is unknown.
 Many researchers think that the cause is likely a combination of a genetic mutation and an environmental trigger.